 her enthusiasm and energy for life is admired by her many family & friends.

-We will take Wholesale orders from Wholesale Dealers with accounts set up, by
+We receive wholesale orders from Wholesale Dealers with established accounts, by

 Tuesday thru Saturday

 or other days by appointment

 Extended Hours & Days